 - 7.1 The arbitrator will have all the powers given to an arbitrator by the Act including those contained in section 35 (consolidation of proceedings and concurrent hearings); and section 39 (provisional orders), but limited as provided by Art.7.2. - 7.2 In relation to substantive relief of an interim or final character, the arbitrator will have the power to make orders or determinations to the same extent and in the same or similar form as would a Judge exercising the jurisdiction of the High Court.
-(For the avoidance of doubt, the arbitrator's power does not extend to interim injunctions; committal; or jurisdiction over non-parties without their agreement).

-7.3 If the arbitrator at any stage prior to determination of the issues considers that the dispute is no longer suitable for arbitration under the Children Scheme on welfare or other grounds the arbitrator will have the power to terminate the proceedings (see Arts.15.2(b) and 17.2).
+(For the avoidance of doubt, the arbitrator's power does not extend to interim injunctions; committal; or jurisdiction over non-parties without their agreement). - 7.3 If the arbitrator at any stage prior to determination of the issues considers that the dispute is no longer suitable for arbitration under the Children Scheme on welfare or other grounds the arbitrator will have the power to terminate the proceedings (see Arts.15.2(b) and 17.2). - 7.4 The parties may agree that a third party or parties be joined to the arbitration provided that the third party or parties agree in writing: (a) to be so joined; (b) to abide by the Children Scheme Rules; and (c) to be bound by any determination made by the arbitrator.
+In such a case, the arbitrator may join the third party or parties to the arbitration on such terms as may be agreed by all relevant parties, or as may be directed by the arbitrator.